Lee Desmond: St Patrick's Athletic

 Desmond's impressive season with Shelbourne attracted interest from Shels' Dublin rivals and FAI Cup holders, St Patrick's Athletic from the League of Ireland Premier Division.
 He was announced to have signed for the Saints on 11 November 2014, alongside Jason McGuinness and Ciarán Kilduff.
 Desmond featured throughout the season for Pats, mainly at centre-back but also at left or right back in the absence of Ian Bermingham or Ger O'Brien.
 He started in many important games including playing in both legs of their UEFA Europa League games against Skonto Riga of Latvia.
 On 19 September 2015 he started at left back in the 2015 League of Ireland Cup Final against Galway United and won his first winners medal at senior level, as the Saints won on penalties after a 0–0 draw.
 At the club's end of season awards he was voted as Young Player of the Year by the St Pat's supporters following a brilliant debut season.

 Desmond's second season at Pat's proved to be a more difficult one for him, as he lost his place in the centre of defence following some errors resulting in goals for the opposition.
 Midway through the season, he was deployed by Liam Buckley as a defensive midfielder following poor performances by various regular choice midfielders and Desmond impressed supporters in games this role including a 4–1 win over Limerick in the 2016 League Cup Final to help the Saints retain the trophy.

 The 2017 season saw Pat's involved in a relegation battle, with the team bottom of the table and struggling mid-season.
 Having played many games as a holding midfielder in the first half of the season, Desmond was returned to centre back and formed an excellent defensive partnership with mid-season signing Jordi Balk.
 The team's form also picked up in the second half of the season as they managed to finish in 8th position with Desmond contributing heavily, playing in all but one of the club's 33 league games.

 The 2018 season saw Desmond voted Player of the Year by the club's supporters.

 Desmond made his 200th appearance for the club on 23 April 2021 in a 2–0 win over Finn Harps at Finn Park.
-On 28 November 2021 Desmond played the full 120 minutes of the 2021 FAI Cup Final, beating rivals Bohemians 4–3 on penalties following a 1–1 draw after extra time in front of a record FAI Cup Final crowd of 37,126 at the Aviva Stadium.
+On 28 November 2021 Desmond was named Man of the Match in the 2021 FAI Cup Final for his performance over 120 minutes as his side defeated rivals Bohemians 4–3 on penalties following a 1–1 draw after extra time in front of a record FAI Cup Final crowd of 37,126 at the Aviva Stadium.
 This would prove to be his last game for the club as he departed at the end of the season.